COSC3020/isomorphism-nodes-connectivity-scholtenskyle/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+In order to be isomorphic, two graphs must have the same amount of nodes.
+Knowing this, there must exist a function that can perfectly map a graph onto another, as long as they are isomorphic.
 Using the definition above to map to graphs of size n, we would use:

 $$α:V(V1) \rightarrow V(V2)$$